The Home of Tibetan Buddhist Texts in Translation

 tewa sangné kangtil yön

-Navel, secret place, and on the sole of the left foot
+Navel, secret place, and at the sole of the left foot

 འཇིག་རྟེན་དྲུག་དང་ཉོན་མོངས་ལྔ༔